NIH-CARD/CARDlongread_MinKNOW_api_scripts/README.md

 # NIA CARD Long Read MinKNOW API Scripts
 This repository includes Python scripts the CARD long read team uses to query data from the MinKNOW API on its three PromethION sequencers.
-The included scripts collect all past platform QC flow cell checks and identify the first mux scan for runs currently sequencing on a PromethION instrument.
+The included scripts collect all past platform QC flow cell checks, identify the first mux scan for runs currently sequencing on a PromethION instrument, and generate JSON sequencing reports based protocol run IDs (i.e., UUIDs).
+We thank Jess Anderson and George Pimm at ONT for drafting template scripts that we have modified and implemented on our sequencers at CARD.
 ## Usage
 All scripts below should be run on PromethIONs themselves using the python executable provided at ```/opt/ont/minknow/ont-python/bin/python```.
 ```